martakarta/LineLights/README.md

 <img src="https://raw.githubusercontent.com/martakarta/LineLights/master/neighbours2.png"/>

-After the raw neighbour points cose war written, was the moment to style the line, make the algorithm interesting and find some application.
+After the raw code for the neighbour points was written, was the moment to style the line, make the algorithm visual interesting and find some application of use.

 ### Mockup